Cessna AT-17 Bobcat: Operational history

-US Military
+US military

 On 19 July 1940, United States Assistant Secretary of War Louis A. Johnson ordered 33 AT-8 trainers, based on the T-50 for the United States Army Air Corps (USAAC).
 Modifications included cockpit roof windows, more powerful 290 hp Lycoming R-680 engines and military radios.
 The first AT-8 was delivered to the USAAC in December 1940, and in late 1941, the US Army ordered an additional 450 AT-17s, based on the T-50.
 Modifications included additional cockpit windows and 245 hp Jacobs R-755-9 engines.
 Production for the U.S. Army Air Corps continued under the designation AT-17 reflecting a change in equipment and engine types.
 In 1942, the U.S. Army Air Force (the successor to the Air Corps from June 1941) ordered the Bobcat as a light transport as C-78s, which were redesignated as UC-78s on 1 January 1943.
 By the end of World War II, Cessna had produced more than 4,600 Bobcats for the U.S. Army, 67 of which were transferred to the United States Navy as JRC-1s.
-It was given the nickname the "Bamboo Bomber" in US service.
+The Navy used the aircraft primarily for shuttling crews of ferry flights to and from their home bases.
+The Bobcat was given the nickname "Bamboo Bomber" in US service.
 Few Bobcats were still in service with the United States Air Force when it was formed in September 1947, and the type was declared obsolete in 1949.